Francisco Morazán: Guatemala

 In Ahuachapán Morazán made every effort to organize a large army.
 He asked the government of El Salvador to provide 4,000 men, but had to settle for 2,000.
 When he was in position to act in early 1829, he sent a division commanded by Juan Prem to enter Guatemalan territory and to take control of Chiquimula.
 The order was carried out by Prem in spite of the resistance offered by the enemy.
 Shortly after, Morazán placed a small force near Guatemala City under the command of Col. Gutierrez to force the enemy out of their trenches and to cause the defection of their troops.
 Col. Dominguez had left from Guatemala City with 600 infantrymen to attack Prem but he was informed about Gutierrez's small force.
 He changed his course of action and went after Gutierrez.
 This opportunity was seized by Prem who then moved from Zacapa and on to Dominguez's forces, defeating them on January 15, 1829.
 Prem then was ordered to march with 1400 men under his command to occupy the post of San José, near the capital city.

-Meanwhile, the people of Antigua organized against the Guatemalan government and placed the department of Sacatepequez under Morazán's protection.
+Meanwhile, the people of Antigua organized against the Guatemalan government and placed the department of Sacatepéquez under Morazán's protection.
 This prompted Morazán to invade Guatemala with his 'Protector Army of the law'.
 Morazán situated his men in the village of Pinula near the capital city.
 Military operations on the capital began with small skirmishes in front of government fortifications.
 On February 15 one of Morazán's largest divisions under the command of Cayetano de la Cerda was defeated in Mixco by federal troops.
 Due to this defeat Morazán lifted the siege of the city and concentrated his forces in Antigua.
 A strong division of federal troops followed him from the capital under the command of Col. Pacheco, heading towards Sumpango and Tejar with the purpose of attacking Morazán in Antigua.
 But Pacheco spread his forces, leaving some of them in Sumpango.
 When he went into San Miguelito with a smaller army, he was beaten by Morazán.
 This incident raised the morale of Morazán's men once again.